astronomer/terraform-provider-astro/templates/guides/import-script.md

 export ASTRO_API_TOKEN=&lt;your-api-token&gt;
 ```

-2. If you are using a Unix-based systems, add execute permission to the script file:
+2. If you are using a Unix-based systems, add execute permissions to the script file:
 ```
 chmod +x terraform-provider-astro-import-script_&lt;version-number&gt;_&lt;os&gt;_&lt;arc&gt;
 ```